Yathesh1492/Income_Prediction/README.md

-# Predicting the person income using machine learning libarary
+# Predicting the person income using machine learning library